voostindie/markdown-curator/README.md

 Put this snippet (without the code block) in a document in a directory tracked by this tool, save it and watch `THE OUTPUT WILL GO HERE` be magically replaced with a sorted list of links to documents in the `Articles` subdirectory.
 Add a new article there, delete one, or update an existing one, and watch the list get updated instantly.

 The query syntax may seem a bit weird at first, but notice that it is built up of HTML comment tags.
 That means that the query definitions disappear from view when you preview the Markdown, or export it to some other format using the tool of your choice, leaving you with just the query output.
-In effect the query syntax invisible to any tool that processes Markdown correctly.
+In effect the query syntax is invisible to any tool that processes Markdown correctly.

 Whatever can you put in a query?
 Whatever you can come up with and code in Java.
 The internal API of this tool allows you to extract any kind of information from your documents or elsewhere and use them in queries.